Water Supply Planning in Virginia

 Tree-ring data from Virginia indicate that the Lost Colony of Roanoke Island disappeared during the most extreme drought in 800 years (1587-1589) and that the alarming mortality and the near abandonment of Jamestown Colony occurred during the driest 7-year episode in 770 years (1606-1612).

 Virginia's lowest annual rainfall in modern times was during the Great Depression in the 1930's.
 A 1990-2002 drought triggered modern water supply planning requirements.
-In Charlottesville, the worst drought was in 2002 and the second-worst was in 1930.
-Water supply plans are based on such droughts, with reservoirs sized to provide adequate water until normal rainfall returns again.

 ... streamflows reached a period of record lows, and thousands of individual private wells failed.
 Several public water supply systems across the Commonwealth were on the brink of failure and a number of large municipal systems had less than 60 days of water supply capacity remaining in reservoirs.

-The General Assembly passed legislation in 2002 requiring localities to develop long-range water supply plans and to update them every 10 years.
-Between 2008 and 2011 10 jurisdictions produced "local" plans to meet their individual needs.
+Between 2008 and 2011, ten jurisdictions produced "local" plans to meet their individual needs.
 Other localities partnered together and published an additional 38 "regional" plans.
+Virginia's first statewide water supply plan was published in 2015:4

 The State Water Resources Plan (State Plan) is a compilation and synthesis of the 48 local and regional water supply plans developed by local governments to assess their water supply needs 2010 to 2040, as well as information from other sources.
 Each water supply plan includes information concerning community water systems and self-supplied users, existing and potential sources of water supply, existing use, and anticipated future water demand.